Diyshift/3D-Printer/BFI Gears/readme.md

   * Glue two larger gears to the heads of your M5x40 BHCS using superglue
   * Install BFI as you normally would and adjust top and bottom M5x40 BHCS so that belt runs centered
   * Once centered install the smaller idler gear using an M3x8 BHCS screw (do not overtighten)
   * Gears should be a snug fit to eliminate backlash.
 Scale the center idler gear if needed to acheive a good fit.
+  * If you would like or need more clearance print and install the recessed idler gear and use an M3x6 BHCS instead.